Seth-MT/SE2Project/README.md

 N - Nodejs

 #  LOCAL MACHINE DEV
 Start by installing nodemon globally on your system so changes can be seen on the website without having to stop and restart the server.
-Similar to Debug=True with flask npm install -g nodemon
+Similar to Debug=True with flask.

+npm install -g nodemon

 Next
-If the node_modules folder is empty in the root folder then npm -i express cors path jsonwebtoken bcrypt sequelize dotenv pg pg-hstore
+If the node_modules folder is empty in the root folder then enter:

+npm -i express cors path jsonwebtoken bcrypt sequelize dotenv pg pg-hstore